-

 Physical Characteristics

-- Body disc is flattened and round-shaped, with a tail as long as its body.
+- The body is flattened and round-shaped, with a tail as long as its body.
 Venomous spine on tail.

-- Coloration is brown to yellow-brown with bright blue spots and small black spots on dorsal surface.
-Ventral surface is off-white.
+- Coloration is brown to yellow-brown with bright blue spots on the dorsal surface.
+The ventral surface is off-white.

 Animal Fact